uaraven/omg/docs/bytecode-generation.md

 `BasePropertyPattern` is an abstract class which is basis for almost all generated `PropertyPattern` implementations.
 It provides constructor and getters for `property` and `matchingValue` fields. `property` field is generated from the actual matched class and `matchingValue` is retrieved from the `Condition` being matched.

+`BasePropertyPattern` is overwritten for some types, especially for all primitive types, where it contains method for unboxing value in condition into correct primitive type.

+### `PropertyPatternGenerator`

+`PropertyPatternGenerator` is an actual compiler which creates, loads and instantiates implementation of `PropertyPattern` for a specific property of specific object.

+`PropertyPatternGenerator` creates a new subclass of `BasePropertyPattern` (or similar) and overrides `mathes` method, creating type-specific bytecode to retrieve value from object property and compare it to value in `Condition`.

+Depending on type, different code can be generated as governed by `PatternCompilerStrategy`

+### `PatternCompilerStrategy`

+`PatternCompilerStrategy` is an interface defining methods used by `PropertyPatternGenerator` to customize code generation depending on property type.